gsegon/gsegon/README.md

 - 👋 Hi, I’m @gsegon
-- 👀 I’m interested in everything.
+- 👀 I’m interested in everything!

 <!---
 gsegon/gsegon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.